shpongledsummer/atmospheric-weather-card/README.md

 ## Styling

 You can fine-tune the card's appearance using CSS variables in your theme or via `card-mod`.
-Text colors automatically adapt to day and night states in both standalone and immersive modes.

 #### Card Variables